Chasing 99%: MNIST without CNN

 The possible reasons:

-• As you increased the batch_size the number of weight updates per epoch reduce from 1200 to just 60 weight updates.
-Now combine this with low learning rate of 0.0001 and total epochs of 50, the model didn’t get sufficient time to properly update the weights to descent to the global minima.
-(As both train and test accuracy decreased, this is the perfect reason.
-If only test accuracy decreased then it would mean overfitting.)
+• As the batch size increased, the number of weight updates per epoch reduced from 1200 to just 60.
+Combining this with the low learning rate of 0.0001 and only 50 epochs, the model didn’t get sufficient time to properly update the weights to descend to the global minima.
+(As both train and test accuracy decreased, this is the main reason; if only test accuracy had decreased, it would mean overfitting.)
 The model did not converge properly in those 50 epochs.

-• Also large batch size strips away the noise inherent in the small batch size.
-Because of large size on average the noise gets minimized as there will be more perfect training images compared to noisy ones.
-That’s loss of regularization noise.
-Sometimes this noise helps optimizer in escaping sharp local minima that generalizes poorly.
+• Also, a large batch size strips away the noise inherent in smaller batch sizes.
+Because of the large size, on average the noise gets minimized as there will be more perfect training images compared to noisy ones.
+That means a loss of regularization noise.
+Sometimes this noise helps the optimizer escape sharp local minima that generalize poorly.

 • Adam relies on the variance across batches to adapt the dynamic learning rates of neurons effectively.
 When the batch size is 1000, the gradients are so smoothed out that the variance between batches falls down.
 Adam’s adaptive mechanisms become much less effective, and it essentially behaves like standard gradient descent.

-when multiplying the mini-batch size by a factor in deep learning, the learning rate should also be multiplied by to maintain stable training
+When multiplying the mini-batch size by a factor in deep learning, the learning rate should also be multiplied by that factor to maintain stable training.

 Loss Curve